davepinch/pinchy.cc/collections/_topics/people/thomas-paine/wikimedia/Portrait_of_Thomas_Paine.jpg.md

 permalink: /wikimedia/Portrait_of_Thomas_Paine.jpg/
 tags:
   - Thomas Paine
-  - Painting
+  - painting
-  - Public Domain
+  - public domain
 ---
 Circla 1792 portrait of Thomas Paine by Laurent Dabos for the purpose of engraving.